 The program received the 2012 Diana Hacker Award for outstanding program from the National Council of Teachers of English and the Two Year College Association.

 After taking a year to help launch NCTE’s national social media strategy, I returned to NJIT as the senior designer for the Online Professional Learning Exchange (OPLE) grant.
 During 2014-2015, we worked with the NJ Dept. of Education and the New Jersey Principals & Supervisors Association to build online resources for training teachers, principals and supervisors in the state using professional learning communities.
 We participated in face-to-face professional development events to pilot, review, and refine the online resources, while conducting research into quality improvement and usability.

 In 2016, I began working with the Montclair Film Festival.
-Though the title focuses on the annual New Jersey festival, their mission is to engage, entertain and educate through the power of visual storytelling.
-That last mission is my newest project.
-Teaching film and video production classes for young people and helping to build a year-round educational program.
+Since then, they have expanded their activities beyond the annual New Jersey festival, with a mission to engage, entertain and educate through the power of visual storytelling.
+With that mission, I have been teaching film and video production classes for young people and helping to build a year-round educational program.